richmahn/en_tn/isa/02/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 2:2-3:26, which is a vision Isaiah receives.
-These are the words of Yahweh.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 2:2-22.

 #### Special concepts in this chapter ####